aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 You can go to the beginning or the end of your document using the [MoveToDocumentStart](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToDocumentStart()) and [MoveToDocumentEnd](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToDocumentEnd()) methods.

-The following code example shows how to move the cursor position to the beginning or the end of a document:
+The following code example demonstrates how to move the cursor position to the beginning or the end of a document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToDocumentStartEnd-DocumentBuilderMoveToDocumentStartEnd.java" >}}